xelacast/consequence/docs/IDEAS.md

 ## Features

-- [ ] Users can look back on their history and edit days
+- [x] Users can look back on their history and edit days
 - [ ] Users can see a calendar view of their application
 - [ ] Users can set goals.
 - [ ] Users can see their progress with goals.
 - [ ] Users can see their successfully goals/non successful goals
 - [ ] Users can add as many habits as they want to track
 - [ ] Users are presented with a dashboard view of their metrics
+- [ ] Users can add journal entries to their dashboard

 - [x] Users can choose metrics for supplement intake
 - [x] Users can choose between mg and mcg in supplements form [link](./TODO.md)

 - [ ] UX: Users can have configured supplement values to add instead of filling out a form everytime

-- [ ] Users can see which data they have submitted in the forms and update
+- [x] Users can see which data they have submitted in the forms and update
-- [ ] Users are provided another "window" to view the data they submitted
+- [x] Users are provided another "window" to view the data they submitted

 ### Stat Tracking (Gamification)